cmclane99/HelpHero-Chris/README.md

 Brayden Flaig: I'm a senior at EMU studying computer science and SAG.
 I am 21 years old and plan on graduating hopefully in 2023.
-	I have been coding since I was 18 year old in high school Fentry Martin:I’m a Second Bachelor’s student at EMU majoring in Computer Science.
+	I have been coding since I was 18 year old in high school

+Fentry Martin: I’m a Second Bachelor’s student at EMU majoring in Computer Science.
 	My first degree was a Bachelor’s in Art.
 I’ve been coding for about 5 years and I plan on graduation at the end of the Fall 2021 semester.

-Janelle Gonzalez:a Computer Science Major at Eastern Michigan University.
+Janelle Gonzalez: A Computer Science Major at Eastern Michigan University.
 She is 33 years old and originally from Texas.
 She started out as a hairstylist prior to University.
 	Building her own website for her hair care services led her to pursue her CompSci degree.
 She will be graduating in Fall 2021.

-Stephen O'Keefa:I am a 25 year old student at Eastern Michigan University.
+Stephen O'Keefa: I am a 25 year old student at Eastern Michigan University.
 I am working on my second bachelor's degree,
 	which is in Applied Computer Science.
 I plan on graduating in the Winter 2022 semester.

-Christopher Mclane:am an undergraduate student at Eastern Michigan Universiy majoring in Computer Science and plan to graduate in the Winter 2022 semester.
+Christopher Mclane: I am an undergraduate student at Eastern Michigan Universiy majoring in Computer Science and plan to graduate in the Winter 2022 semester.
 	My hobbies include playing video games and golfing.